Kelechi-Okorie/alx-system_engineering-devops/0x02-shell_redirections/README.md

-File 15-countthatword - displays the number of lines containing pattern "bin" in /etc/passwd File 16-whatsnext - dislays lines containing the pattern "root" and 3 lines after them in /etc/passwd File 17-hidethisword - displays all lines in /etc/passwd not containing the pattern "bin"
+File 15-countthatword - displays the number of lines containing pattern "bin" in /etc/passwd File 16-whatsnext - dislays lines containing the pattern "root" and 3 lines after them in /etc/passwd File 17-hidethisword - displays all lines in /etc/passwd not containing the pattern "bin" File 18-letteronly - displays all lines in /etc/ssh/sshd_config starting with a letter